Eligibility and Scheduling

 There’s no evidence that COVID-19 vaccines affect fertility.

 A conversation with your health care provider based on your personal situation and COVID-19 risk factors may assist with decisions, but is not required.

 Should children get the vaccine?

-The FDA's emergency use authorization (EUA) specifies that the Pfizer vaccine is authorized for ages 12 and older, Moderna vaccine is authorized for ages 18 and older and Johnson & Johnson vaccine is authorized for ages 18 and older.
+The FDA's approval specifies that the Pfizer vaccine is authorized for ages 12 and older.
+Under the FDA's emergency use authorization (EUA), the Moderna vaccine and Johnson & Johnson vaccines are both authorized for ages 18 and older.

 Can I get the vaccine if I’m not feeling well?